electric-cloud/EC-WebSphere/help/procedures/StopServer/preface.md

-This procedure stops a WebSphere instance.
+This procedure stops a WebSphere instance or an application server using stopServer.sh